Dogs should never eat mushrooms if they’re found in the wild.

 It’s scary to consider the possibility of your dog accidentally eating a toxic mushroom.
 However, commercially-available mushrooms are not dangerous.
-As long as your dog doesn’t have any allergies to them, button mushrooms sold at the grocery store are perfectly safe for them to eat.
+As long as your dog isn’t allergic to them, button mushrooms sold at the supermarket are perfectly safe for them to eat.

 That said, the truth is, most dogs aren’t interested in mushrooms.
 And dogs do not need mushrooms in their diet.
 So, instead of giving your dog a fungus treat, try offering them a baby carrot or slice of apple.
 There are plenty of safe snacks you can share with your dog.